ThomasPfuhl/gdm/README.md

 A database engine must be installed.
 We use here mySQL.
 Create a database with utf-8 collation (utf8_general_ci).

+### Data Architecture

+There are some constraints for the database tables, in order to ensure the automatic generation of the User Interface:

+- Every table should have as its first column the auto_increment primary key field  `id`.
+- The second column should be a column with a human readable content, like .e.g `title` or `shortdescription`.
+- Foreign key columns should be built with the referenced table name in singular form, followed by `ID`.
+Example: `agencyID` is a foreign key for the table `agencies` that has a column `id`.

 ### using Laravel migration utility
 creates migration classes in folder ``$GDM_HOME/database/migrations``